Electra (album): Background and promotion

 About the general atmosphere of the record, she said in an interview that she commented to producer DJ Zé Pedro that she "wasn't in the mood for a dancing album or show in Brazil's current moment."

-In order to promote Electra, the singer started a spectacle in June, directed by Paulo Borges and with costume design by Alexandre Herchcovitch and which aesthetic reproduces that of "Diplomacia"'s clip, released on 24 May.
+To promote Electra, the singer started a spectacle in June, directed by Paulo Borges and with costume design by Alexandre Herchcovitch and which aesthetic reproduces that of "Diplomacia"'s clip, released on 24 May.
 The show was divided in three acts: "Tragédia" (Tragedy), "Revolução" (Revolution) and "Futuro" (Future).

 Concept

 In this album, Caymmi evokes the Greek myth of Electra, princess of Mycenae, daughter of Agamemnon and Clytemnestra.
 The album cover features a shaved Caymmi in flames and holding a dagger in her hands, representing the myth.

 About the symbolism around the cover, the singer said:

 Regarding the changes since her previous album, she said:

 Critical reception

 Writing for his blog at G1, Mauro Ferreira said "Alice Caymmi stabs the knife in the chest of a repertoire that bleeds open wounds [...] without exaggerating in the theater drama of songs such as 'Medo'" and also said the singer does it "with a vocal confidence that puts her in the foreground of the team of singers of the 2010s generation of Brazilian music.".
 He concluded by calling Electra "surprising, not exactly for its format nor its impact, (...) but for the singer's attitude."